LuckyJimJD/Recipes/Baking/Sourdough Challah.md

 1. Knead starter into water until it is partially dissolved, then stir in the flour.
 2. Knead this firm dough until it is smooth.
-3. Remove 1 cup (200grams/7 ounces) of the starter to use in the final dough and place it in a sealed container at least four times its volume.
+3. Remove 1 cup (200grams) of the starter to use in the final dough and place it in a sealed container at least four times its volume.
 Place the remaining starter in a sealed container and refrigerate to use in the next bake.
 4. Let the starter ferment until it has tripled in volume and is just starting to deflate, 8 to 12 hours.

 ## Baking day